manirht/ChatterBox/README.md

 * 🚀 **Real-Time Messaging:** Engage in instant conversations with friends and peers, all in real-time, powered by WebSockets.
 * 🔒 **Secure User Authentication:** Rest assured knowing your chats are protected by a robust authentication and authorization system.
-* 📱 **Responsive Design:** Whether you're on a desktop or mobile device, ChatFlow adapts effortlessly to provide a consistent and intuitive user experience.
+* 📱 **Responsive Design:** Whether you're on a desktop or mobile device, ChatterBox adapts effortlessly to provide a consistent and intuitive user experience.
 * 🎨 **Customizable Profiles:** Personalize your profile to reflect your unique personality and style.

 ---